Wills, Trusts & Probate

 Frequently Asked Questions About Wills in Signal Hill

-Yes, you can update your will at any time to reflect changes in your life such as marriage, divorce, births, or changes in assets.
-It’s important to keep your will current to ensure it accurately represents your intentions.
-Updates can be made through a codicil, which is an amendment to the existing will, or by drafting a new will entirely.
-Regular reviews are recommended to maintain the effectiveness of your estate plan.
+Yes, you can update your will at any time to reflect changes such as marriage, divorce, births, or changes in assets, and it is recommended to review your will periodically.
+Updates can be made through a codicil, which is an amendment to the existing will, or by drafting a new will that supersedes prior versions.
+Keeping beneficiary designations and related documents consistent with your will helps prevent conflicts.
+Regular reviews help maintain the document’s effectiveness and keep instructions aligned with your current circumstances and goals.

-In California, a will must be signed by the testator (the person creating the will) in the presence of at least two witnesses who also sign the document.
-These witnesses should be adults who are not beneficiaries of the will to avoid conflicts of interest.
-This formal signing process helps validate the will and ensures it meets legal standards, reducing the risk of challenges.
+In California, a will generally must be signed by the person creating it in the presence of at least two adult witnesses who also sign the document.
+These witnesses should ideally not be beneficiaries to avoid conflicts of interest that could lead to challenges.
+Proper signing helps validate the will and reduce the risk of disputes about its authenticity.
+Ensuring the formalities are followed increases the likelihood that the document will be accepted by the probate court when administration is required.

-If a beneficiary named in your will passes away before you, the distribution of their share depends on the terms of your will.
-Some wills include contingent beneficiaries who inherit if the primary beneficiary cannot.
-If no contingent beneficiaries are named, that portion of the estate may be distributed according to state law.
-Regularly updating your will can address these changes.
+If a beneficiary named in your will dies before you, the outcome depends on how your will is written and whether contingent beneficiaries are named.
+Wills often include contingent beneficiaries who inherit in place of a primary beneficiary who predeceases the testator.
+If no contingents are named, that portion of the estate may be distributed according to state law.
+Periodically updating your will ensures contingencies are addressed and reduces uncertainty about distribution if circumstances change before your death.